sun-hailong/LAMDA-PILOT/README.md

    - **increment**: The number of classes in each incremental stage $i$, $i$ > 1.
 By default, the number of classes is equal across all incremental stages.
    - **backbone_type**: The backbone network of the incremental model.
 It can be selected from a variety of pre-trained models available in the Timm library, such as **ViT-B/16-IN1K** and **ViT-B/16-IN21K**.
 Both are pre-trained on ImageNet21K, while the former is additionally fine-tuned on ImageNet1K.
    - **seed**: The random seed is utilized for shuffling the class order.
 It is set to 1993 by default, following the benchmark setting iCaRL.
-   - **fixed memory**: a Boolean parameter.
-When set to true, the model will maintain a consistent amount of memory per class.
+   - **fixed_memory**: a Boolean parameter.
+When set to true, the model will maintain a fixed amount of memory per class.
 Alternatively, when set to false, the model will preserve dynamic memory allocation per class.
-   - **memory_size**: The total number of exemplars in the incremental learning process. **L2P, DualPrompt, SimpleCIL, ADAM, and Coda-Prompt do not require exemplars.** Therefore, parameters related to the exemplar are not utilized.
+   - **memory_size**: The total number of exemplars in the incremental learning process.
+If `fixed_memory` is set to false, assuming there are $K$ classes at the current stage, the model will preserve $\left[\frac{{memory-size}}{K}\right]$ exemplars for each class. **L2P, DualPrompt, SimpleCIL, ADAM, and Coda-Prompt do not require exemplars.** Therefore, parameters related to the exemplar are not utilized.
    - **memory_per_class**: If `fixed memory` is set to true, the model will preserve a fixed number of `memory_per_class` exemplars for each class.
-In contrast, if it is set to false, assuming there are $K$ classes at the current stage, the model will preserve $\left[\frac{{memory-size}}{K}\right]$ exemplar for each class.

 ### 🔎 Datasets